Adam Chambers (politician)

 Adam Chambers is a Canadian politician who was elected to represent the riding of Simcoe North in the House of Commons of Canada in the 2021 Canadian federal election.

 Biography

 Chambers attended St. Theresa's High School in Midland, Ontario and has a law degree and an MBA from the University of Western Ontario.
 He worked as a senior advisor to Jim Flaherty, in the financial industry and runs an online education business.
 Chambers is married and has two children.

+He was elected vice chair of the Canadian House of Commons Standing Committee on International Trade in the 45th Canadian Parliament in 2025.

+At the time of the 2025 Canadian federal election, he lived in Port McNicoll, Ontario.